coderefinery/reproducible-research/_episodes/03-sharing.md

 Even though this is usually referred to as "open data", it means considering and making good decisions, even if non-open.

-> FAIR principles are usually discussed in the context of data,
+FAIR principles are usually discussed in the context of data, but they apply also for research software.

-> but they apply also for research software.
+Note that FAIR principles do not require data/software to be open.

-> ## Exercise: Discuss Open Science
+> ## Exercise: Discuss open science
 > - Do you share any other research outputs besides published articles and possibly source code?
 > - Discuss pros and cons of sharing research data.
 {: .task}